kpartal1/advent-of-code2023/README.md

 ### Day 2
 I might need to chill out with my desire to answer the problems in functional ways because a few for loops might've made this easier and my code more readable.
 I liked these problems though.
 I had to finish them later in the day though because I wasn't at home for the problem drop, so L. Now I don't know where I would've been on the leaderboards.

+### Day 3
+This was hard!!!
+My solution is so ugly but I am proud that I got it to work at all.
+Took me far longer than I was expecting or hoping for but its not the end of the world and I'm trying to focus on positivity recently so it's cool that I finished it at all!
+Hoping for a good day 4.

 Thank you to GitHub user [ageron](https://github.com/ageron) for the inspiration for this idea (and a lot of the code lol <3).